dbos-inc/dbos-docs/docs/quickstart.md

 <section className="row list">
 <article className="col col--6">

-First, your app needs a Postgres data to connect to.
+First, your app needs a Postgres database to connect to.
 You can use a DBOS Cloud database, a Docker container, or a local Postgres installation.

 > If you're using your own Postgres database, make sure you update [`dbos-config.yaml`](./python/reference/configuration#database) with the connection info.